Alan Durning: Biography

 Alan Durning founded Sightline Institute in 1993.
 He contributed significantly to Sightline’s effort to create a new regional index of progress, the Cascadia Scorecard, and has led many of the organization’s other successes.

 Durning is author or co-author of more than ten Sightline books including This Place on Earth 2002: Measuring What Matters; This Place on Earth 2001: Guide to a Sustainable Northwest; This Place on Earth: Home and the Practice of Permanence (winner of the Governor’s Writers Award in 1996); The Car and the City; Unlocking Home: Three Keys to Affordable Communities; and Tax Shift.
-Alan’s current topics of focus include carbon pricing, housing affordability, and democracy reform.
+Alan’s current topics of focus include housing affordability and democracy reform.
 He has also written in recent years about Making Sustainability Legal, parking reform, car-less living, bike friendliness, electric bikes, and climate fairness, as well as affordable housing, which resulted in the 2013 publication of Sightline’s first e-book, Unlocking Home.

 Prior to founding Sightline, Durning was a senior researcher at Worldwatch Institute in Washington, DC, where he studied the relationships between social and environmental issues.
 While at Worldwatch, Durning wrote How Much is Enough?
 The Consumer Society and the Future of the Earth (1992), which was translated into seven languages and given two awards.
 He also coauthored seven State of the World reports along with Worldwatch Papers on topics ranging from animal agriculture to indigenous peoples.